 How Do I Start A Discrimination Case?

-To file a complaint, go to the MCAD’s office on the 6th floor of One Ashburton Place in Boston.
-One Ashburton Place is right next to the Massachusetts State House.
-The closest T stops are Park (Red Line, Green Line), Downtown Crossing (Orange Line), and State (Blue Line).
-The telephone number is 617-994-6000 -- make sure you call before you go to verify the MCAD's intake hours.
+Call before you go to verify the MCAD's intake hours (617-994-6000).
 When going to file your complaint, you should bring the name and address of your employer and any documents that will help you explain your case.
 At the MCAD, you will meet with an intake person, who will listen to your story, ask questions, and prepare a complaint for you to sign.

 Will I Get A Hearing At The MCAD?

-There are two parts to a case at the MCAD.
+Generally, there are two parts to a case at the MCAD.
 The first part is called the investigation stage, when the MCAD will figure out if your case should go to a hearing.
 If the MCAD decides your case should go to a hearing, it will issue a “probable cause” finding, and your case will then go to the second stage, called the hearing stage.
 Although the numbers change over time, usually only about 1 or 2 out of every 10 cases gets a “probable cause” finding and goes to the hearing stage.

 How Does The MCAD Determine If My Case Should Go To A Hearing?